chaitanyavarma24/Digital-Nurture-4.0---Java-FSE-6405870----Hands-on/Week-8/2. Git-HOL/README.md

 # Git Hands-on Lab 2 – Using .gitignore

+## Theory

+### What is `.gitignore`?
+The `.gitignore` file tells Git which files or directories to skip when tracking changes.
+This helps keep unnecessary, temporary, or sensitive files out of version control.

+### Why use `.gitignore`?
+- Prevents large or auto-generated files from bloating the repository.
+- Keeps sensitive information (like credentials) out of source control.
+- Ensures only the important files are tracked.

+### How `.gitignore` Works
+- You create a `.gitignore` file in your repository.
+- Inside it, you add patterns to match files or folders you want to ignore.
+- Examples:
+  - `*.log` → Ignore all `.log` files in the repo.
+  - `logs/` → Ignore the entire `logs` folder.
+  - `/temp.txt` → Ignore only `temp.txt` in the root directory.

+---

 ## Objective
 This lab demonstrates how to use `.gitignore` in Git to exclude unwanted files and folders from being tracked.